tweeted Harvard-affiliated public-health researcher Eric Feigl-Ding in January 2020.

 It seems that the disinfo downplaying Covid was – and still is – from rightwing, mainly money-minded folks who perhaps don’t care too much about actual people.

 One of the most egregious examples was from libertarian theorist Richard Epstein, who early on produced a blog post along with a graph forecasting how the coronavirus would peak and decline, with a maximum of 500 deaths in the US.
-Soon afterwards, as reality showed him wrong, he revised this to figure to 5000; still a pitiful effort.
+Soon afterwards, as reality showed him wrong, he revised this to figure to 5000; still a pitiful effort (update, July 2022: even this prediction has been whitewashed from the Hoover Institute website page).
 Epstein made the unsubstantiated claim that the virus kills few people; it’s other factors, comorbidities, to blame – a notion that has become popular among the Covid denier community, even with images of bodies piled into mass graves, mass cremations and so forth, with actual medical experts saying it’s Covid that’s responsible, even if other factors influence the likelihood of death.

 Of course, we’re all tired of life in the time of Covid: masking, various restrictions, getting vaccinated maybe three times and with more surely to come – all things we could do without.